 Our research gives you perspective on the feedback from your most valuable stakeholders

-Silico Research has announced the launch of the Partnering Benchmarks Programme which has been designed to help professionals responsible for managing collaborations, partnerships and alliances with external organisations to set and achieve effective goals and establish themselves as the partner of choice among potential collaborators.
+Silico Research has announced the launch of the Partnering Benchmarks Programme which has been designed to help professionals responsible for managing strategic alliances alliances, collaborations and partnerships with external organisations to set and achieve effective goals and establish themselves as the partner of choice among potential collaborators.
 For more information about this service go to this page.

-Silico Research has released a white paper examining the relationship between trust and the success of a collaboration.
-Find out more at The role of trust in the success of collaborations.
+Silico Research has released a white paper examining the relationship between trust and the success of a strategic alliance.
+Find out more at The role of trust in the success of strategic alliances.

-Using our benchmarking database of feedback in hundered of partnering and similar surveys we have examined the claims made by academics and industry observers about the failure rate for alliances and found them, well....pretty far off the mark.
-Read the analysis at Alliance failure rates, reconsidered.
+Using our benchmarking database of feedback in hundered of strategic alliance, partnering and similar surveys we have examined the claims made by academics and industry observers about the failure rate for strategic alliances and found them, well....pretty far off the mark.
+Read the analysis at Strategic alliance failure rates, reconsidered.

 if you would like to find out more about how Silico Research can help your business.